Had an issue with Ubank? Get a real response.

 Common complaints against Ubank

 Account freezes or security blocks: Automated fraud checks may temporarily freeze access or cards (e.g., after large/overseas transactions).
-What to do: Call immediately, verify identity, provide travel notices and documents; keep ID up-to-date.
+If this happens to you, call immediately, verify your identity, provide travel notices and documents.
+Always keep your ID up-to-date.
 If needed, follow any NAB branch ID verification steps.

 Customer service delays: Reports of long waits or inconsistent info for complex cases.
-Be clear about the issue and desired remedy, log all contacts, and politely escalate to a supervisor or specialist team if progress stalls.
+Be clear about the issue and desired remedy, log all contacts, and politely escalate to a supervisor or specialist team if things stall.

-App/tech frustrations: Examples include needing to transfer from Save → Spend before some payments or bill prediction accuracy.
-Workarounds: Use the Bills/Spend account for payments, check the Help Centre for feature updates and send feedback in-app.
+App/tech frustrations: Examples include needing to transfer from Save → Spend before some payments, or bill prediction accuracy.

 How other consumers Ubank complaints got resolved

-Account closed without clear explanation: A customer’s account was closed pending review and access to their money was paused for ~3 weeks.
+Account closed unexpectedly: A customer’s account was closed pending review and access to their money was paused for almost 3 weeks.
 After escalation to the external ombudsman, the bank apologised, returned funds, and provided compensation.

 Step 1 — Internal escalation (ask for a manager/specialist): If first-line support can’t resolve it, request a higher-level review or case manager.
 Restate your desired outcome (e.g., unlock account, refund, fee reversal).